 What are the challenges you have faced?
 What can/is being done to battle these challenges?

-We also face challenges in mobilising the key stakeholders, in our case the concerned ministries, to get aligned with the needs on the ground.
+We also face challenges in mobilising the key stakeholders, in our case, the concerned ministries, to get aligned with the needs on the ground.
 However, each time we are faced with these challenges, we always go back to our values and measure our efforts against them.
 Our values include – Compassion, Holistic Vision & Integrity.
-As long as our agenda is driven by our values, we continue to push forward.
+As long as our values drive our agenda, we continue to push forward.

 How can someone help/support your organisation?

-The most significant way that we can be rendered help, is for people to truly help themselves.
+The most significant way that we can be rendered help is for people to help themselves truly.
 If older people and their ecosystem can take care of themselves, stay healthy and be well, it will be the best support for our mission.

-The last area of support or collaboration we are seeking is towards our HOA intervention with the focus on active aging.
+The last area of support or collaboration we are seeking is towards our HOA intervention with the focus on active ageing.
 We have piloted this in 2 spaces in Upper Boon Keng and Mcnair, both in Kolam Ayer.
-We would like people to come forward and collaborate with us on our active aging initiatives.
+We want people to come forward and collaborate with us on our active ageing initiatives.
 We are encouraged by the positive impact this is having on the community and would like to expand this space.

 What has your experience been working with Conjunct?

 We have been working with Conjunct for a long time now.
 I still remember Jeremy coming down to see us when Conjunct just started in 2011/12.
 We have worked with 3 Conjunct teams now on different projects and that in itself is testimony to the trust and confidence we have in the work of Conjunct.

 What message would you like to share for peers, volunteers and en masse?